By-Laws Of The Pilgrim Edward Doty Society

 Article IV: Meetings of the Membership

 - Section 1.
 Triennial Meeting and Notices There shall be a meeting of the members every three years called the Triennial Meeting of the Pilgrim Edward Doty Society.
 This meeting shall be held in Plymouth, Massachusetts or in another city designated by the Board.
-Notice of this meeting shall be published in the Newsletters and Website nine months prior to the meeting.
+Notice of this meeting shall be published in the newsletter, on the website and on our FB page as soon as is possible.

 - Section 2.
 Quorum and Action of Members At all meetings of the members, ten members present and entitled to vote shall constitute a quorum for the transaction of business.
 The action of the majority of the members present and voting at which a quorum exists shall be the act of the members, except as otherwise provided by these By-Laws.